New Testament Survey: Biography Of Peter

 Present at Jesus’ ascension (Mk 16:19-20)(Lk 24:50-53).

-Remember when we discussed in our Survey of Acts that most scholars believe that in (Mt 16:19), when Jesus gave Peter the “keys to the kingdom of heaven,” this was so that Peter could open the door to the kingdom of heaven by bringing 3 different groups of people into God’s New Covenant group by group?
+As we discussed in our Survey of Acts, most scholars believe that in (Mt 16:19), when Jesus gave Peter the “keys to the kingdom of heaven,” this was done so that Peter could open the door to the kingdom of heaven by bringing 3 different groups of people into God’s New Covenant group by group.
 This “Baptism of the Holy Spirit” occurred in Acts:

 Speaking in the “upper room” of the need to select a replacement for Judas (Acts 1:15-26).